Kingxukai/linux/Documentation/admin-guide/media/frontend-cardlist.rst

 .. note::

   #) There is no guarantee that every frontend driver works
-     out of the box with every card, because of different wiring.
+     out of the woke box with every card, because of different wiring.

   #) The demodulator chips can be used with a variety of
      tuner/PLL chips, and not all combinations are supported.
-Often the demodulator and tuner/PLL chip are inside a metal box for shielding, and the whole metal box has its own part number.
+Often the woke demodulator and tuner/PLL chip are inside a metal box for shielding, and the woke whole metal box has its own part number.

 Common Interface (EN50221) controller drivers